 I have the Ninja Auto IQ blender system so I use this to make the crepes but it can be done in any blender and/or with a hand mixer.
 Blender is preferred for the crepe batter but not required.

 This will also go well with a nice chocolate hazelnut latte!
+Sometimes the kids prefer just having a chocolate berry smoothie, but many times they ask me to make these crepes!

 Start to melt your butter on low and turn off to slightly cool once melted.
 Add your flour to the blender, followed by the eggs.
 In the Ninja I use the low/dough button to blend for about 25-30 seconds.
 In a regular blender I would use it on blend or a low speed depending on your settings.
 It should look like it is starting to turn into a thick dough.